dopefishh/praatalign/README.md

 ```

 #### ruleset file
-Pronounciation rules are not implemented anymore but will be back very soon.
-A
-ruleset file describes certain rules that can be on inter and intraword level
+Currently only interword rules are possible...
+A ruleset file describes
+certain rules that can be on inter and intraword level and uses python regular
-and uses python regular expressions to achive this.
-It will tie the group named
+expressions to achive this.
+It will tie the group named *to* to *from* so you
-*to* to *from* so you can easily describe deletion rules.
-A ruleset file is of
-the following format:
+can easily describe deletion rules.
+A ruleset file is of the following format:
 ```
 regex-1
 regex-2